ArsalanTheCoder/CodePulse-AI/README.md

 ## 📦 System Diagram
 > The diagram below visualizes the core system flow.
-> (If this external attachment does not render on GitHub, download the image and save it to `assets/system-diagram.webp`, then change the `src` to `./assets/system-diagram.webp`.)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8e8c2af8-6fbc-4b06-93a5-86a46fed0d0c" alt="System Architecture Diagram - CodePulse AI" width="900"/>